 Iceland has a population of approximately 390,000, of which two thirds live in the capital Reykjavík and its metropolitan area.
 The official language is Icelandic, a North Germanic language, and is related to other Scandinavian languages such as Danish and Norwegian, but English is widely spoken and understood.
 Iceland’s population is young, with more than 30% under the age of 18.
 Iceland also boasts one of the highest fertility rates in Europe, ensuring the country a steady population growth through the years.

 The history of Iceland began in the 9th century Vikings lead by Ingólfur Arnarson who built the first permanent Norse settlement in Reykjavík in 874.
 The years that followed the settlement of Iceland are described in the famous sagas of Icelanders, which were mostly written around the 13th century.
 In the centuries that followed, Iceland fell under Norwegian rule and later under Danish rule.
 Iceland proclaimed its independence from Denmark in 1944 when it adopted a parliamentary republic regime.

 Today, Iceland ranks amongst the wealthiest and most developed countries in the world, as well as one of the cleanest, with more than three quarters of its energy consumption derived from hydroelectric & geothermal sources.
 Due to the fact that Iceland is a small island in the middle of the North Atlantic Ocean the economy of Iceland is equally small and is therefore subject to high volatility.
-The icelandic krona or isk kr is the currency used in Iceland and exhcange rates vary.
+The icelandic krona (kr) or ISK, is the currency used in Iceland and exchange rates vary.

-Iceland is also home to a flourishing art scene and a vibrant cultural life, as testified by Iceland’s countless museums and art galleries, and by the recent opening of the Harpa concert hall in Reykjavík.
+Iceland is also home to a flourishing art scene and a vibrant cultural life, as testified by Iceland’s countless museums and art galleries, and by Harpa concert hall and conference center in Reykjavík.